tommyquant/campfire/README.md

 ## Adding Secrets

-Campfire Secrets uses Realtime Database to store secrets.
+Campfire uses Realtime Database to store secrets.
 To create a new Realtime Database, open your project in the Firebase console and open the **Database** page.
 Scroll down to Realtime Database and click **Create database**.

 ![Create Realtime Database](docs/images/01.PNG)